franfif/just-stream-it/README.md

 </h1>

 <h2>Introduction</h2>
 This is a web user interface aiming to provide movie enthustiasts with information about movies.
-The ultimate goal is to enable users to stream movies directly from this interface.</br>
+The ultimate goal is to enable users to stream movies directly from the interface.</br>
-At this moment, the interface only displays movie images and information about these movies.</br>
+At this moment, the interface only displays movie posters and information about these movies.</br>
-The interface is composed of a navigation bar, a featured movie space, and a few categories of movies.</br>
+The interface is composed of a navigation bar, a featured movie space, and three categories of movies.</br>
 Currently, the categories are Top-rated movies, Drama, Movies directed by Quentin Tarantino, and Movies featuring Bruce Willis.

 The user can scroll through the categories to find a movie that suits their desires and click on it to display more information.